Guinean Mangroves

 States: Senegal, The Gambia, Guinea-Bissau, Guinea, Sierra Leone, Liberia, Côte d’Ivoire

 Extensive mangroves can be found where the flat topography of rivers and estuaries combine with high tidal amplitudes to allow tidal waters to penetrate deeply into the interior.
-This extends the habitat range of salt tolerant mangrove species, and allows for a greater degree of species zonation along the low- to high-water gradient.
-Mangrove forests provide many services including a breeding ground for many fish, protection against floods, storm surges and erosion, processing of organic matter, and sequestration of huge amounts of carbon.
+This extends the habitat range of salt-tolerant mangrove species and allows for a greater degree of species zonation along the low- to high-water gradient.
+Mangrove forests provide many services, including a breeding ground for many fish, protection against floods, storm surges, and erosion, processing of organic matter, and sequestration of huge amounts of carbon.

-The West African mangroves species assemblages are more similar to those found in the western Atlantic than to those in eastern Africa.
+The West African mangrove species assemblages are more similar to those found in the western Atlantic than to those in eastern Africa.
 Native species include Rhizophora racemose, R. mangle, R. harrisonii, Avicennia germinanas, Conocarpus erectus, and Laguncularia racemose.
 There is also one introduced species, Nypa fruticans.
 Principal mangrove zones are the Avicennia-dominated swamps in Senegal and those in which Rhizophora species are the primary colonists, with Avicennia africana found in the interior.

 High productivity and an extensive food web in the mangrove forests support migratory shorebird populations, important marine species, and offshore fisheries.
-The vertebrate fauna of these mangroves includes the West African manatee, water chevrotain, pygmy crocodile, Nile monitor, and Nile crocodile.
+The vertebrate fauna of these mangroves include the West African manatee, water chevrotain, pygmy crocodile, Nile monitor, and Nile crocodile.
 Primates include Temminick’s red colobus, western black and white colobus, and Campbell’s mona monkey.

-Of greatest concern is the loss of mangrove areas to rice farming, urban expansion, road construction, and shrimp farming.
-Small-scale fragmentation, however, does not greatly affect mangrove-associated biodiversity, as mangroves are naturally fragmented and are able to disperse over long distances.
-Throughout the ecoregion mangrove wood is used for construction, as the trees are straight and possess termite resistant wood, for charcoal production, and for firewood.
-In addition, the latitudinal extent of the mangroves means that they are particularly vulnerable to climate change which is predicted to result in significant sea level rise and increasing temperatures.
+Throughout the ecoregion, mangrove wood is used for construction, as the trees are straight and possess termite resistant wood, for charcoal production, and for firewood.
+In addition, the latitudinal extent of the mangroves means that they are particularly vulnerable to climate change, which is predicted to result in a significant rise in sea level and increasing temperatures.

 1. Burgess, N., Hales, J.A., Underwood, E., Dinerstein, E., Olson, D., Itoua, I., Schipper, J., Ricketts, T. and Newman, K. 2004.
 Terrestrial ecoregions of Africa and Madagascar: a conservation assessment.
 Island Press.